-5.6 APPLICATION
+5.6.
+Application

-Grievances, as defined in Section 5.2 above, shall be brought through this procedure.
-The procedure adopted by the Board of Supervisors, effective October 1 1969, shall not apply to employees covered by this Agreement for any purpose whatsoever.
+Grievances, as defined in Section 5.2, shall be brought through this procedure.
+The procedure adopted by the Board of Supervisors, effective October 1, 1969, shall not apply to employees covered by this Agreement for any purpose whatsoever.

-5.7 INFORMAL DISCUSSION
+5.7.
+Informal Discussion

 The grievance initially shall be discussed with the immediate supervisor.
 The employee may be represented by an authorized representative of the Union.
-Within five (5) working days, the immediate supervisor shall give his decision or response.
+Within five (5) working days, the immediate supervisor shall give their decision or response.

-a.
+- a.
 If an informal grievance is not resolved to the satisfaction of the grievant, or if there is a reason to bypass the informal step, a formal grievance may be initiated.
-A formal grievance may be initiated no later than b.
-However, if the informal grievance procedure is not initiated within the period specified in Subsection (1) of Subsection a. of Section 5.8, the period in which to bring the grievance shall not be extended by Subsection (2) of Subsection a. of Section 5.8.
+A formal grievance may be initiated no later than: - 1) Ten (10) working days after the event or circumstance occasioning the grievance; or - 2) Within five (5) working days of the decision rendered in the informal grievance procedure, whichever is later. - b.
+However, if the informal grievance procedure is not initiated within the period specified in Section 5.8.a, the period in which to bring the grievance shall not be extended by Section 5.8.b. - c.

-- (1) Ten (10) working days after the event or circumstance occasioning the grievance; or - (2) Within five (5) working days of the decision rendered in the informal grievance procedure, whichever is later.

-c.
 A formal grievance shall be initiated in writing on a form prescribed by the County and shall be filed with the Human Services Program Manager.
-The employee may be represented by an authorized representative of the Union designated to represent the bureau.
+Employees may be represented by an authorized representative of the Union. - d.

-d.
 The Human Services Program Manager shall answer the grievance within five (5) working days of the filing of the formal grievance at Step 1.

-a.
-If the grievant is not satisfied with the decision rendered pursuant to Step 1, he may appeal the decision within five (5) working days to the appointing authority or his designee.
-The employee may be represented by an authorized representative of the Union designated to represent that area or the grievance chairperson.

-b.
-Within ten (10) workdays, the appointing authority or his designee shall respond in writing to the grievant.
+- a.
+If the grievant is not satisfied with the decision rendered pursuant to Step 1, the grievant may appeal the decision within five (5) working days to the appointing authority or designee.
+The employee may be represented by an authorized representative of the Union designated to represent that area or the grievance chairperson. - b.
+Within ten (10) workdays, the appointing authority or designee shall respond in writing to the grievant.

-a.
-If the grievant is not satisfied with the decision rendered pursuant to Step 2, he may appeal the decision within five (5) working days to the County Executive.
-The employee may be represented by an authorized representative of the Union.

-b.
-The Step 3 appeal shall be considered a formal request for a meeting and a written decision by the County Executive or his/her designee.
-The meeting should be held within twenty (20) working days from receipt of the appeal to Step 3.
+- a.
+If the grievant is not satisfied with the decision rendered pursuant to Step 2, the grievant may appeal the decision within five (5) working days to the County Executive.
+The employee may be represented by an authorized representative of the Union. - b.
+The Step 3 appeal shall be considered a formal request for a meeting and a written decision by the County Executive or designee.
+The meeting should be held within twenty (20) working days from receipt of the appeal to Step 3. - c.

-c.
 The County and the Union agree to make every effort to schedule Step 3 grievance meetings as expeditiously as possible.
-The intent of the parties is to hear all grievances within forty (40) working days of the appeal.
+The intent of the parties is to hear all grievances within forty (40) working days of the appeal. - d.

-d.
 There shall be two (2) tracks to solve the problem at Step 3.
-The Union shall reserve the right to choose either:

-(1) Mediation as described in Section 5.11 or

-(2) Third step appeal as described in Section 5.12.
+The Union has the right to choose either: - 1) Mediation as described in Section 5.11 or - 2) Third (3rd) step appeal as described in Section 5.12.

-5.11 MEDIATION
+5.11.
+Mediation